BartoszBartniczak/MongodbSparkIntegration/README.md

 In our case, we'll use the spark standalone mode in which spark is also managing the workers.
 Spark can also use Apache Mesos or YARN.

-The driver program in our case is the `pyspark`, the cluster manager is the `master` container, and the worker nodes are the `slave<n>` containers.
+The driver program in our case is the `pyspark`, the cluster manager is the `master` container, and the worker nodes are the `slave` containers.

-- `--master spark://master:7077` set the cluster manager
+- `--master spark://master:7077` sets the cluster manager
-- `--num-executors 5` set the number of executors
+- `--num-executors 5` sets the number of executors
-- `--driver-memory 512m` memory limit for the driver
+- `--driver-memory 512m` sets the memory limit for the driver
-- `--executor-memory 512m` memory limit for the workers (in our case 512MB each)
+- `--executor-memory 512m` sets the memory limit for the workers (in our case 512MB each)

-If everything went well, we should see some messages and finally an ipython prompt like that:
+If everything went well, we should see some messages and finally an ipython prompt welcoming us like that:
 ```
 Welcome to
       ____              __